dsteyn44/kingsofasgard-ms1/README.md

 #### Colours

 Front page
-- Black
+- Black -  rgba(0, 0, 0, 0.8) this is cliche but pretty much the standard bearer tone.
+I was using a grey prior but it was too light.
+For the header and foorter I decided to go with with a more transparent overlay so atht athe user can see what is under as a hint.
-- Yellow
+- Yellow - rgba(224, 172, 26)
+- Ivory - I wanted an off white but something warmer.

 Fanwall page
-- A lilac

-Fail.page
-- Red
+- Lilac - rgb(135, 140, 175) This was a color on the spotify music audio bar and i used it so that there would be some corrolation between the first page and the second.
+- Ivory - Just to keep every thing consistent.

+Fail page
+- Red - general warning color and a good color to go with the black.
 - Black

 #### Typogrphy

-- At first I was using Amatic SC with Roboto as second but then I noticed that
+- At first I was using Amatic SC with Roboto as second but then I noticed that Amatic was very thin and not easily noticible.

 #### Images
 - mostly black and white images were used so as to go with the theme of the